T.E.S. is a not for profit co-educational prep school catering for pupils from the ages of 3 to 13.

 Yes!
 Our KS3 academic results are impressive and sit at the top end of global comparative data.
 Additionally, the academic resilience that your child will build thanks to the personalised learning and stretch challenges our small class sizes afford, will better prepare them for the challenges of formal exams further down the road.
 In terms of their personal and social development, your child’s unique strengths will be recognised and they will have the opportunity to lead by example in a field that they are passionate about.
 Our various leadership initiatives will see your child develop and practice their leadership in numerous ways: on the sports field, as an Eco warrior, as a play or learning mentor for younger pupils, as a school prefect, Head librarian or House captain to name but a few examples.
 Rest assured your child will be seen, valued, challenged and rewarded here at TES.

 Yes, however this is dependent on whether you are applying from overseas or in Kuwait where your child is already attending school.
-Please contact the registrar at [email protected] for further information.
+Please contact [email protected] for further information.

 No. T.E.S. is an independent not for profit school.

 If you use a free web based mail system such as Hotmail or SPAM filtering software on your own PC, please ensure that you add the domain “@tes.edu.kw” to your safe list to ensure you receive our mailings.
-Once the application form has been received an automated response will be sent followed by an email from the Registrar within approximately one week.
+Once the application form has been received an automated response will be sent followed by an email from the Head of Admissions within approximately one week.

 Yes we have a school nurse on-site.